PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Broader Impacts

-\textbf{Curator Agent.} The Curator Agent generates an effective storyboard through strategic content planning and by applying visual height constraints.
-Due to space limitations, we split the prompt into three parts: (1) Input and Design Patterns (Figure~\ref{fig:prompt_curator_part1}), (2) visual asset selection and content organization (Figure~\ref{fig:prompt_curator_part2}), and (3) output format (Figure~\ref{fig:prompt_curator_part3}).
+\textbf{CuratorAgent.} CuratorAgent generates an effective storyboard through strategic content planning and by applying visual height constraints.
+Due to space limitations, we split the prompt into three parts: (1) Input and Design Patterns (Figure~\ref{fig::prompt_curator_part1}), (2) visual asset selection and content organization (Figure~\ref{fig::prompt_curator_part2}), and (3) output format (Figure~\ref{fig::prompt_curator_part3}).
 We also omit less important parts and replace them with ellipsis mark ($...$).
 The full prompt is available in the source code.

-\textbf{Layout Balancer.} This is a sub-agent of Layout Agent designed to improve column utilization and prevent overflows.
-Its prompt is detailed in Figure~\ref{fig:prompt_balancer_part1} and Figure~\ref{fig:prompt_balancer_part2}.
+\textbf{Layout Balancer.} This is a sub-agent of LayoutAgent designed to improve column utilization and prevent overflows.
+Its prompt is detailed in Figure~\ref{fig::prompt_balancer_part1} and Figure~\ref{fig::prompt_balancer_part2}.

-\textbf{Color Agent.} We present only the prompt for extracting the theme color from an affiliation logo using a VLM (as shown in Figure~\ref{fig:prompt_color}); the fallback method, which uses a key visual asset, is omitted for clarity.
+\textbf{ColorAgent.} We present only the prompt for extracting the theme color from an affiliation logo using a VLM (as shown in Figure~\ref{fig::prompt_color}); the fallback method, which uses a key visual asset, is omitted for clarity.

-\textbf{Font Agent.} The font agent calls LLM once to extract and classify different keywords, which is illustrated in Figure~\ref{fig:prompt_font}.
+\textbf{FontAgent.} FontAgent calls LLM once to extract and classify different keywords.
+The detailed prompt is illustrated in Figure~\ref{fig::prompt_font}.